Worm-Warrior/Worm-Warrior/README.md

 - Currently a Computer Science major at Iowa State.
-- This is just for personal projects to learn new things.
+- This is just for silly little personal projects to learn new things.

 <!---
 Worm-Warrior/Worm-Warrior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.